gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Okay, so I haven't updated this in a while and that is why all of the previous entries are short.
 So today, right now, which is 7:03am I am happy to say that school is about to start and it's going to be a great quarter!
 I got my job back as SI Leader and I will be working under Dr. Murphy.
 It's real cool.
 I thought Murphy was a great teacher when it came to CSE 330.
 So having him teach the intro class should be great!
 I continued to film my progress of working through my book and it is a lot of fun I just can't copy and paste text which is annoy when I'm having to type long URLs and such but such is life.

 **Thoughts:** I'm more than halfway through the book.
 I also had orientation yesterday for SI and I met someone who needed work done with R. I was like, "I'm your man!"
 So hopefully the ball gets rolling on that.
 It has to do with text analysis of interviews and I was like yes a data science project!
 I will do it for free, do a good job and then hopefully get recommend by her to more and more people.
 Happy days to come.

+### Day 70: September 21st, 2018

+**Today's Progress:** Filmed a YouTube video and it felt good!

+**Thoughts:** About to start school next week and I'm excited to do all of my programming classes!

+### Day 71: September 22nd, 2018

+**Today's Progress:** Filmed another video but I'm starting to think that they are not a good idea because I'll just code for one hour only and think that it's okay when I need to dedicated more hours!

+**Thoughts:** I still need to do some sort of footage though for the sake of YouTube content!

+### Day 72: Septmeber 23rd, 2018

+**Today's Progresss:** Okay, I bought a laptop and install Ubuntu on it!
+It's what I'm typing on now!
+So far I love it, I thought the installation process was going to be a lot harder but it wasn't!

+**Thoughts:** So far, installing applications are through the terminal.
+No wonder why people stray away from this OS...
+It's not difficult if you know your way around a computer!

+### Day 73: September 24th, 2018

+**Today's Progress:** I'm here at school right now on pretty much a 12 hour gap.
+My class starts in 30 minutes and it's called JAVA programming which I'm really excited for.
+I installed the IDE and installed the latest version of JAVA so I'm all set.
+I'm super pumped to see what it's all about!

+**Thoughts:** The indie hacker episode from code newbies is very inspiring!
+I feel like it's right up my alley.
+I really need to find a project to work on and dedicate my time.
+Try to build a product that I would buy myself.
+I usually buy games but mainly big gameI could do a Craigslist scraper but that has already been done.
+I just need to find the hole in the market and pinpoint it and start building.
+I really do love programming so being able to strengthen my technically skills is what I need to do.